GeodataTools/geodata/doc/merra2_setup.md

 * (Windows instructions coming soon.)

  FInally, you will also need to create a file called `.urs_cookies` to persist cookies across multiple download calls.
-You can create this by running:
+You can create this by opening a terminal window and running:

  ```touch ~/.urs_cookies
  ```